 You thought I wasn’t looking

-Little recitals, group stories and individual readings to each father – It was so touching it tore at my heart strings to see and realise what it meant to these little ones that their father was there to listen to them.
-It hit me hard as I was not always there for my older kids, I now realise what just a little of your time means to then. – Dam it, is work that important.
+Little recitals, group stories and individual readings to each father – it was so touching it tore at my heart strings to see and realise what it meant to these little ones that their fathers were there to listen to them.
+It hit me hard as I was not always there for my older kids, I now realise what just a little of your time means to then.
+Dammit, is work that important?
 Then the group of little ones began to sing, honest true celebration from their little hearts.
 I just could not find the words to explain, why are we not always there for them, I now know there is nothing more important.
 It just takes a little effort and a small sacrifice of only time.
 As the little voices ate into me I sat there tears streaming down my face, quietly sobbing within.

 Afterwards little Jade came running up to me grabbed hold of my hand and said “Daddy when you thought I wasn’t looking I saw you crying, I now know its fine to cry we all some times feel pain in our hearts” With a little hug she said “Dad-da I love you”.